- Discover CFAR

 Infrastructure Awards benefit several investigators at a single site and provide opportunities for new research through enhancement of clinical, laboratory, and administrative capacity.
 Information about previous Infrastructure Awards may be found here.

 Pilot Awards are awarded every year for development and implementation of innovative HIV/AIDS-related research projects in developing countries.
 Studies are prioritized by potential for obtaining pilot data for development of NIH grant proposals.
+In 2014, the International Core introducted two new Pilot Award types-- the Global to Local Pilot Award and the Mentored International Investigator Award.
 Information about previous Pilot Awards may be found here.

 Highly focused workshops and group training sessions are open to all CFAR researchers and other investigators involved with international clinical trials.
 Previous workshops have included a data management workshop in Nairobi, Kenya and a mentoring workshop in Lima, Peru.